atassani/calibre-automations-java/README.md

 # Calibre Automations Java
-Equivalient of calibre-automations in Python.
+Equivalent of calibre-automations in Python.

 Replaces the `readorder` tag with the values of the custom field.